drewdrewthis/balancer-sdk/balancer-js/README.md

 Gotchas:

 -   Both pools must have both assets (tokens) for swaps to work
--   No token balances can be zero
+-   No pool token balances can be zero
 -   flashLoanAmount must not add or subtract > 30% of pool liquidity (see [limitations](https://docs.balancer.fi/v/v1/core-concepts/protocol/limitations#v2-limits))
 -   If the flash swap isn't profitable, the interal flash loan will fail.

 ### #encodeSimpleFlashSwap

 Static method to encode a simple flash swap [method for a batchSwap](https://dev.balancer.fi/resources/swaps/flash-swaps).

+_NB: This method doesn't execute any swaps -- it returns an [ABI byte string](https://docs.soliditylang.org/en/latest/abi-spec.html) containing the data of the function call on a contract, which can then be sent to the network (ex. [sendTransaction](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#sendtransaction)). to be executed.
+See example for more info._

 ```js
 /**